TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 ---
 # Deployment Manager configuration

-Configuration of Deployment Manager, which is component of the Designer that deploys scenario to given Engine (e.g. Streaming-Lite runtime or Flink in Streaming-Flink mode).
+Configuration of Deployment Manager, which is component of the Designer that deploys scenario to given Engine (e.g. Lite or Flink).
 Type of Deployment Manager is defined with `type` parameter, e.g. for running scenarios with Flink streaming job we would configure:
 ```
 deploymentConfig {